The Fertility Center of Oregon offers onsite Diagnostic and Imaging studies for both Infertility and Gynecological treatments.

 TFTs are obtained to ensure that a person’s thyroid balance is normal.
 Individuals with too much or too little thyroid hormone are at risk of infertility.

 Blood type and Rh status are important during pregnancy.
-This test, if not already done, is performed prior to conception.
+This test, if not already done, is performed before conception.

-Rubella or German measles is a virus which is readily communicable.
+Rubella or German measles is a readily communicable virus.
 If contracted during pregnancy, it can result in severe impairment of the baby’s central nervous system resulting in blindness, hearing defects, cardiovascular defects.
 Most adults are immune to Rubella through immunization with the MMR vaccine; however, not all people develop lifelong immunity.
-Assessing Rubella status prior to pregnancy and immunizing women who do not have protective antibodies is recommended.
+Assessing Rubella status before pregnancy and immunizing women who do not have protective antibodies is recommended.

 A type of estrogen produced by the follicles which then circulates in the blood.
 Estradiol is used to monitor follicular production.